Majors: Black Studies, Liberal Studies, Social Science

 Faculty Mentor: Dr Shirley Jackson

-Tessara Dudley is a McNair Scholar at Portland State University.
-She will be graduating Summer 2017 with majors in Black Studies, Liberal Studies, and Social Science, and minors in Writing, and History.
+Tessara Dudley is an alum of the McNair Scholar Program at Portland State University.
+She graduated in 2017 with majors in Black Studies, Liberal Studies, and Social Science, and minors in Writing, and History.

 Tessara brings a deep love of learning and a passion for equity wherever she goes.
 Determined to explore as much of the world as possible, she has worked in a dental lab, non-profit development and communications, student government, and the Portland State University Queer Resource Center.
-She started a micro-press in 2015 to publish socially conscious poetry and memoir, is a member of the Bread and Roses Feminist Collective at KBOO Radio, and has written for Black Girl Dangerous, and the Portland Observer.
+She started a micro-press in 2015 to publish socially conscious poetry and memoir; was a member of the Bread and Roses Feminist Collective at KBOO Radio; and has written for Black Girl Dangerous, and the Portland Observer.
 She has led workshops on poetry writing, oral storytelling, community representation, feminist zines, and disability justice.

-Applying to doctoral programs in African Diaspora/Atlantic World History, Tessara hopes to foster in future students the same love of history that professors brought out in her.
-Her research focuses on the lives of African-descended women and illuminates the role these women played in building and sustaining community across the diaspora.
-Tessara plans to continue this work in graduate school, and to complete a trans-national historical study of African and African-descended women’s participation within informal economies.
+Applying to doctoral programs to study race and gender in labor history, Tessara hopes to foster in future students the same love of history that professors brought out in her.
+Her undergraduate research focused on the experiences of African-descended women in labor and the economy, and she plans to continue this work in graduate school.

-Research Interests: 19th, 20th, & 21st Century Black Diaspora, Informal Economy, Women and Gender, Civil Rights, Decolonization and Nationalist Movements, LGBTQ Community, Disability Studies
+Research Interests: 19th, 20th, & 21st Century Black Diaspora, Informal Economy, Labor Organizing, Race and Gender in Labor History, Civil Rights, Decolonization and Nationalism, LGBTQ Community, Disability Studies